zikichombo/sio/Contributing.md

    we need an out-of-github band confirmation,  for example by [email](contrib@zikichombo.org), to participate as an author in our shared author BSD License.

+1. General discussion relating to ports, entry points, sio project design are welcome on the issue tracker, please label any new issues with "discussion: " to help distinguish these from bugs.